Vector dark matter production during inflation in the gradient-expansion formalism: Transverse polarizations of the vector field

 Therefore, any gauge-field quantity $X$ can be represented in the form

-where $k_{h}=k_{h}(t)$ is the wavenumber of the mode crossing the horizon at the given time $t$, see Eq.~\eqref{eq:kh-def} for its explicit form.
+where $k_{h}=k_{h}(t)$ is the wave number of the mode crossing the horizon at the given time $t$, see Eq.~\eqref{eq:kh-def} for its explicit form.
 The value of $X$ depends on time for two reasons.
 First, its spectral density $dX/d\ln k$ changes over time.
-And secondly, the integral over momentum has a variable upper integration boundary.
+And second, the integral over momentum has a variable upper integration boundary.
 Terms on the left-hand side in Eqs.~\eqref{dot_E_n}--\eqref{dot_B_n} take into account the first time dependence.
-In order to take care of the second one, we need to introduce the boundary terms:
+In order to take care of the second one, we need to introduce the boundary terms,

 To calculate this boundary term, we need to know the spectral density of the quantity $X$ at the moment the mode crosses the horizon.
-For this, we use the explicit expressions for the mode functions $\mathcal{A}_\lambda$ and $\mathcal{D}_\lambda$ given in Eqs.~\eqref{A_Wittaker} and \eqref{D_Wittaker} which are valid close to the moment of horizon crossing.
+For this, we use the explicit expressions for the mode functions $\mathcal{A}_\lambda$ and $\mathcal{D}_\lambda$ given in Eqs.~\eqref{A_Wittaker} and \eqref{D_Wittaker}, which are valid close to the moment of horizon crossing.

 The momentum of the mode that is crossing the horizon at the moment of time $t$ is represented as an upper envelope of the expression $aHr$, where $r$ is given in Eq.~\eqref{eq:r-function}.
 From the definition of the upper monotonic envelope, it follows that when $k_h(t)$ increases in time, it just coincides with the value of $a(t)H(t)r(t)$.
 When $k_h(t)$ is not equal to $a(t)H(t)r(t)$, it is just constant, i.e., $d\ln k_h/dt=0$.
 In the latter case, the boundary term just vanishes.
 Therefore, when substituting $k_h$ to the expressions for the mode functions $\mathcal{A}_\lambda$ and $\mathcal{D}_\lambda$ we may simply use $k_h(t)=a(t)H(t)r(t)$.